enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :transparent: make the opacity of the actor depend on the scalar.

-        :figure: Figure to populate.
+        :vmax: vmax is used to scale the colormap
+               If None, the max of the data will be used

+        :vmin: vmin is used to scale the colormap
-        :name: the name of the vtk object created.
+               If None, the min of the data will be used